TinySpins/parse_cvi_xml/README.md

 ### Changes
 Only changes made to the forked version of the original repository are stated here.
 I.e. changes made in the original repository made after 28-02-2022 are not reflected in this list.
+Changes to scripts are declared in their respective headers.

 #### 28-02-2022
 * Renamed: Repository name: ukbb_cardiac -> Repository name: parse_cvi_xml